-- receive the economic benefits that could potentially be significant to the former VIEs in consideration for the services provided by our subsidiaries: - exercise effective control over the former VIEs; and - hold an exclusive option to purchase all or part of the equity interests in and assets of the former VIEs when and to the extent permitted by PRC law.
+- receive the economic benefits that could potentially be significant to the former VIEs in consideration for the services provided by our subsidiaries; - exercise effective control over the former VIEs; and - . hold an exclusive option to purchase all or part of the equity interests in and assets of the former VIEs when and to the extent permitted by PRC law.

 These contractual agreements included exclusive technology consulting and services agreements, business operation agreements, powers of attorney, equity interest pledge agreements, option agreements and/or spousal consent letters, as the case may be.
-We refer to Beijing uCloudlink Technology Co., Ltd. as Beijing uCloudlink, to Shenzhen uCloudlink Network Technology Co., Ltd as Shenzhen uCloudlink, and to Beijing uCloudlink New Technology Co., Ltd. as Beijing Technology.
+We refer to Beijing uCloudlink Technology Co., Ltd. as Beijing uCloudlink, to Shenzhen uCloudlink, Network Technology Co., Ltd. as Shenzhen uCloudlink, and to Beijing uCloudlink New Technology Co., Ltd. as Beijing Technology.
 Pursuant to the option agreement, Beijing Technology and its shareholders had irrevocably granted Beijing uCloudlink or any person designated by it an exclusive option to purchase all or part of its equity interests in Shenzhen uCloudlink.
 Pursuant to the business operation agreement, Shenzhen uCloudlink and Beijing Technology and its shareholders agree that to the extent permitted by law, they accept and unconditionally execute instructions from Beijing uCloudlink on business operations.
 Beijing Technology and its shareholders also executed a power of attorney to irrevocably authorize Beijing uCloudlink, or any person designated by Beijing uCloudlink, to act as its attorney-in-fact to exercise all of its rights as a shareholder of Shenzhen uCloudlink.
 Pursuant to the exclusive technology consulting and services agreement, Beijing uCloudlink had the exclusive right to provide Shenzhen uCloudlink with operational supports as well as consulting and technical services required by Shenzhen uCloudlink's business.
 Pursuant to the equity interest pledge agreements, Beijing Technology' shareholders had pledged 100% equity interests in Beijing Technology to Beijing uCloudlink, and Beijing Technology had pledged 100% equity interests in Shenzhen uCloudlink to Beijing uCloudlink, to guarantee performance by Shenzhen uCloudlink and Beijing Technology of their obligations under the option agreement, the exclusive technology consulting and services agreement, the business operation agreement and power of attorney they entered into.
-The spouses of the shareholders of Beijing Technology, if applicable, had each signed a spousal consent letter agreeing that the equity interests in Beijing Technology held by and registered under the name of the respective shareholders would be disposed pursuant to the contractual agreements with Beijing uCloudlink.
-We have evaluated the guidance in FASB ASC 810 and concluded that we are the primary beneficiary of the former VIEs for accounting purposes because of these contractual arrangements.
-Accordingly, under U.S. GAAP, the financial statements of the former VIEs are consolidated as part of our financial statements.
+The spouses of the shareh

-As we continued to evaluate our business plan, we have decided to adjust our business model in China, which we believe will no longer require specific certificate for offering internet access services that could fall within the scope of prohibited or restricted categories for foreign investment in China.
+As we continued to evaluate our business plan, we have decided to adjust our business model in China, which we believe will no longer require specific certificate for offering internet access services that could fall within the scope of prohibited or restricted categories for foreign investment in Mainland China.
 As a result, the contractual arrangements with the former variable interest entities, or the former VIEs and their shareholders are no longer necessary.
 We are in the process of the restructuring to adjust our local business in China and unwind the aforementioned contractual arrangements so that the former VIEs become wholly-owned subsidiaries of Shenzhen Ucloudlink Technology Limited.